sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

 +++
-title = "Loop Unrolling Optimization" extra.author = "Sameer Lal"
+title = "Loop Unswitching"
-extra.email = "s( goawayhacker )jl328@cornell.edu"
+[extra]
-extra.bio = """
+bio = """
 [Sameer Lal](https://github.com/sameerlal) is a Master of Engineering student in Computer Science.
 He studied Electrical and Computer Engineering and Math in his undergrad.
-He is interested in probability-related things.
+He is interested in probability-related fields. extra.latex = true
-"""
-extra.latex = true
 +++